Approval by the Board

 should vote on all matters, provided there are no conflicts of interest

 himself.
 When the president votes, he/she votes as a director not an officer

 .
 Votes by the board need not be roll-call votes

 .
 To vote, directors must be present at board meetings and executive sessions

 , not by proxy

-, 11th ed., p 45.)
-Unless there is good reason not to vote, all directors (including the president
+.
+Unless there is good reason not to vote, all directors should vote on all motions.

 Although it is the duty of every member who has an opinion on a question to express it by his vote, he can abstain, since he cannot be compelled to vote.
 (Robert's Rules, 11th ed., p 407.)